 - 1. Building and Measuring the Course - 1.1.
 The Course Designer is responsible, under the supervision of the Technical Delegate, for laying out, marking and measuring the Course and building the obstacles.
+The Course Designer must indicate with a dotted line on the course plan how the length of the Course was measured.
 The President of the Ground Jury must ensure that the length of the Course was measured accurately. - 1.2.
-The Arena should be not less than 70 m x 120 m or an equivalent area.
+The Arena should be not less than 70 m x 120 m 5000 m2 with a minimum width of 40 m or an equivalent area.
 Should this not be possible the number of obstacles must be reduced accordingly, unless an exception is granted by the Technical Delegate. - 1.3.
 The starting and finishing lines may not be more than 40 m nor less than 20 m from the first and last obstacles respectively. - 1.4.
 The number of obstacles may not exceed 20 (except.
 979.3) and for Children, the number may not exceed 15. - 1.5.
 The length of the Course must be between 500 m and 800 m, for Children it may be shorter. - 1.6.
 Courses must be laid out so that Athletes have a chance to maintain a reasonably fast pace throughout the major part of the Course.
-Certain obstacles, and combinations of obstacles such as open and closed multiples, will inevitably slow down the pace, but such a layout should be limited to a small proportion of the whole Course. - 1.7.
-All obstacles should be visible from the Judges' boxes.
+Certain obstacles, and combinations of obstacles such as open and closed multiples, will inevitably slow down the pace, but such a layout should be limited to a small proportion of the whole Course.

-1.8.
+- 1.7.
+All obstacles should be visible from the Judges' boxes. - 1.8.
 The President of the Ground Jury must walk the course to inspect it before the start of the Competition.
 The course is the track which the driving Athlete must follow when competing, from passing the start in the correct direction up to the finish.
 The length must be measured accurately to the nearest metre taking account, particularly on the turns, the normal line to be followed by the Horse(s).
 This normal line must pass through the middle of the obstacles.
+If there is an alternative obstacle, the official distance has to be measured by the longest route.